 When somebody pays by card, if you would like your system to update, you need something called a payment integration.
 (You can manually enter everything twice – but we find that the few who do choose this route regret it.)

 If you already have a payments processor, take advice based on your current payment processor.

 If you don’t, great.
 We advise choosing POS first; then payments.
-That said, be wary of POS companies who force you into “preferred payments providers”, which can charge exorbitant fees for payment processing, which sometimes subsidise competitive POS pricing.
+That said, be wary of POS companies who force you into “preferred payments providers”.
+These can charge exorbitant fees for payment processing, which sometimes subsidises competitive POS pricing.